 Whether you pay medical bills directly or just co-pays and deductibles, keep every bill and receipt.
 You can claim these out-of-pocket costs as part of your car accident claim.

-Response from the owner:We are so glad we could help.
-Thank you so much for the kind words!
+Response from the owner:We are so happy we could help.
 If you ever need anything, let us know.

 What About the At-Fault Driver’s Insurance?